romnn/microgpusim/WIP.md

 - today:

-  - cargo expand -p exec --lib --profile=test tracegen::tests

-  - write more execution driven examples (especially the different transpose variants)
+  - DONE: write more execution driven examples (especially the different transpose variants)

     - add them to the stats (as a new target?)